jschuel/BEAST_TPC_3D_ConvNet/README.md

 4. Run **`scripts/evaluate_cv.py`**
 5. Analyze the results of the output file.
 An example analysis is shown in **`Analysis/analyze_output.ipynb`**

-#### Image of a similar, yet different network architecture used for directional classification in the BEAST TPCs:
+#### Image I created of a similar but slightly different network architecture to `ConvNet/model.py` that was previously used for directional classification in the BEAST TPCs:
 ![plot](./misc_images/architecture_example.png)